-- (2) In addition to the Core Courses above, a student shall have to successfully complete the Internship including Enterpreneurial Training as has been specified in sub-regulation (1) of regulation 8 for the award of Bachelor of Veterinary Science and Animal Husbandry degree. - (3) Remount Veterinary Squadron or National Cadet Crop or Equestrian or National Social Service or Sports and games shall be non- credit (0+1) training programmes any of which for all the Professional Years shall be compulsory (except fourth) for the award of Bachelor of Veterinary Science and Animal Husbandry degree and the performance of the students in these training programmes shall be assessed and graded as 'Satisfactory' or 'Unsatisfactory' and student has to obtain 'Satisfactory' grading for successful completion of course requirements. - (4) The Syllabus prescribed in regulation 11 is the minimum instructional syllabus and is illustrative of the course content for teaching different courses at the veterinary colleges in the country for Bachelor of Veterinary Science and Animal Husbandry degree programme:
+- (2) In addition to the Core Courses, a student shall have to successfully complete the Internship including Entrepreneurial Training for the award of Bachelor of Veterinary Science and Animal Husbandry degree. - (3) Remount Veterinary Squadron or National Cadet Corp or Equestrian or National Service Scheme or Sports and games shall be non- credit (0+1) training programmes.
+Registration and satisfactory completion of any of these programmes during all the Professional Years (except fourth) shall be compulsory for the award of Bachelor of Veterinary Science and Animal Husbandry degree.
+The performance of the students in these training programmes shall be assessed and graded as 'Satisfactory' or 'Unsatisfactory' and student has to obtain 'Satisfactory' grading for successful completion of course requirements.